jchristopher/searchwp-live-ajax-search/readme.txt

 4. SearchWP Live Ajax Search Widget Advanced

 == Changelog ==

+= 1.1.5 =
+* Fixed an issue where <code>results_destroy_on_blur</code> was not properly applied if a custom configuration was used but that property was not defined in the custom configuration

 = 1.1.4 =
 * Added a number of JavaScript events to facilitate further extension/integration